ObamaPhony/docs/analysis-creation-idea.md

 * Speech generation/interface:
   * 'Topic' word(s) are input to base the speech around.
 (TODO: just 1, or more?)
-  * Speech length is input
+  * Wanted speech length is input
   * For each sentence:
     * The wanted sentence has some variables set:
     ```